rebeccadavidsson/project/README.md

 # Data and sources
 All data is downloaded from [kaggle.com](https://www.kaggle.com/GoogleNewsLab/food-searches-on-google-since-2004) as a csv file.
+Not all data from this download page is used, due to missing data.
+This page does not include all food categories that have ever been searched on Google.
 Other related datasets can be downloaded from [Google.com](https://trends.google.com/trends/?geo=US).

 ### Sunburst